Aleppo was never meant to fall.

 Much as HTS fights the Islamic State in Syria, the Taliban fights its Afghan offshoot, which has carried out a spate of grisly terrorist operations in Russia in recent months, including the shooting and arson attack on Crocus City Hall near Moscow in March, which killed 145 people.
 (Russia falsely claimed the secret hands of Ukrainian, British and American intelligence were behind that atrocity.)
 Jolani’s argument to the West and Arab states runs parallel to the Taliban’s: He is not only preferable to the terrorists who go abroad in search of innocent blood to spill; he is at war with them.

-His post-Aleppo program now includes foreign policy to neighboring states, such as Iraq, whose Shiite majority were declared apostates by the Islamic State, which wanted only to put them to the sword.
+His post-Aleppo program now includes foreign policy toward neighboring states, such as Iraq, whose Shiite majority was declared apostate by the Islamic State, which wanted only to put them to the sword.
 Jolani says he has no quarrel with Baghdad so long as it keeps its militias at home.

 Needless to say, the West isn’t buying any of this sales pitch.
 But within Syria, the story is more complicated.